-The exchange offer was treated as an extinguishment of the March Notes in accordance with Emerging Issues Task Force No. 96-19, "Debtors Accounting for a Modification or Exchange of Debt Insturments."
-The exchange resulted in a \$1,663 loss from extinguishment of the March Notes, write down of \$352 of deferred issue costs in other assets, \$189 of contra liability deferred issuance costs, and \$1,122 of debt discount as a result of the change in carrying value of exchanged notes.
+The exchange offer was treated as an extinguishment of the March Notes in accordance with Emerging Issues Task Force No. 96-19, "Debtors Accounting for a Modification or Exchange of Debt Instruments."
+The exchange resulted in a \$2,941 loss from extinguishment of the March Notes, which consisted of write down of \$352 of deferred issue costs in other assets, \$670 of debt discount, and an increase of \$1,919 in conversion feature liability as a result of the change in carrying value of exchanged notes.

 In connection with the private exchange offer, the Company issued \$250 of private placement notes to certain Placement Agents as issuance costs.
 Of the \$250 notes issued, \$125 was paid in the form of long-term notes which is due in 2007 with interest rate of 6% per annum (Long-Term Notes) and \$125 was paid in the form of short-term notes which is due in 2005 with interest rate of 10% per annum (Short-Term Notes).
-The Short-Term and Long-Term Notes are convertible into

-Common Stock at \$2.00 and \$1.00, respectively, and have the same terms as the Exchange Notes issued to the investors.
-Further, a beneficial conversion feature was recorded from the \$125 Long-Term Notes issued to Placement Agents of \$29 during August 2004.
+The Short-Term and Long-Term Notes are convertible into Common Stock at \$2.00 and \$1.00, respectively, and have the same terms as the Exchange Notes issued to the investors.
+Further, \$143 of original fair value of the embedded conversion feature of the \$250 notes issued to Placement Agents was recorded as conversion feature liabilities during August 2004.

-As of September 30, 2004, our gross outstanding loan balance totaled \$5,709, un-amortized discounts for beneficial conversion feature and warrants totaled \$980 and other asset debt issuance costs totaled \$221.
-Interest expense for the amortization of debt issuance cost and discount on note was \$217 and \$622 for the three and nine months ended September 30, 2004.
+As of September 30, 2004, our gross outstanding loan balance totaled \$5,709, un-amortized discounts for conversion feature and warrants totaled \$3,241 and other asset debt issuance costs totaled \$221.
+Interest expense for the amortization of debt issuance cost and discount on note was \$1,695 and \$3,314 for the three and nine months ended September 30, 2004.
+As of September 30, 2004, the effective interest rates for the July 2005 and 2007 Notes were 40% and 37%, respectively.

 The Company was obligated, pursuant to a Registration Rights Agreement, as amended by the Exchange Notes, between the Company, the Placement Agents and the note holders to file a registration statement with the Securities and Exchange Commission ("SEC") to register the shares of Common Stock issuable upon conversion of the notes payable and the related warrants within 90 days following the effective closing date of the exchange notes (July 29, 2004), and to use best efforts to cause such registration statement to become effective within 60 days following the SEC's first written comments on the registration statement.
 Further, if the Company is not in compliance with the registration or listing requirements, the holders have rights to late registration payments equal to 2 percent of the purchase price paid for the unconverted notes for the first 30 business days of late registration, and 1 percent for each 30 business days thereafter, but no more than 10 percent of the purchase price of the unconverted note balance.
-The \$5,709 balance of the note and un-amortized discounts for beneficial conversion feature and warrants of \$980 is presented as short-term liability as of September 30, 2004 as the note holders have the right to call for payment on demand as the registration statement has not been filed in accordance with the amended Registration Rights Agreement.
+The \$5,709 balance of the note and un-amortized discounts for conversion feature and warrants of \$3,241 is presented as current liability as of September 30, 2004 as the note holders have the right to call for payment on demand as the registration statement has not been filed in accordance with the amended Registration Rights Agreement.
 As of December 2004, the Company has not received any demands for payment from the note holders.